microsoft/app-camp/docs/aad/A01-begin-app.md

 ### Step 1: Download the starting application

-The starting application is in github at [https://github.com/OfficeDev/m365-msteams-northwind-app-samples](https://github.com/OfficeDev/m365-msteams-northwind-app-samples).
+Begin by downloading the app-camp repository at [https://github.com/microsoft/app-camp](https://github.com/microsoft/app-camp_/).
 Select the "Code" button and clone or download the content to your computer.

 ![Download the lab source code](../../assets/01-001-CloneRepo.png)

-The starting code for the "A" path is in the `src\create-core-app\aad\A01-begin-app\` folder.
+The starting code is in the `src/create-core-app/aad/A01-begin-app/` folder.
 Copy this folder to another location on your computer; this will be your working copy to keep the original source separate.
 Folders are also provided with the final code for the other labs.

 ### Step 2: Install the app's dependencies

-Using a command line tool of your choice, navigate to your working copy of the `A01-begin-app\` directory and type the command:
+Using a command line tool of your choice, navigate to your working copy of the `A01-begin-app` directory and type the command:

 ~~~shell
 npm install
 ~~~

 This will install the libraries required to run the server side of your solution.

 #### Step 3: Download the sample data

 The Northwind Orders application uses the venerable Northwind database for sample data.
 The Northwind Database originally shipped with Microsoft Access, then SQL Server, and now is [available as a test OData service](https://services.odata.org/V4/Northwind/) from the [OData organization](https://www.odata.org/).
 In this step, you'll download the entire Northwind database from this test service to local JSON files, which are used by the Northwind Orders application.